 We have a coffee table with a shelf and drawer where we hide colouring books and pencils for the kids.

 11. ZOO STORAGE

-Want another stylish way to display and control those stuffed animals before they get out of control.
-How about a zoo display?
+Want another stylish way to display and organise those stuffed animals before they get out of control?

 This one is available to purchase online: